The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 The GUI allows users to select, control, highlight and navigate the design hierarchy and design objects (nets, pins, instances, paths, etc.) through detailed visualization and customization options.
-Find details on how to use the GUI [here](../../src/gui/README.md).
+Find details on how to use the [GUI](https://openroad.readthedocs.io/en/latest/main/README.html#gui).
 All the windows aside from the layout are docking windows that can be undocked.
 Also it can be close and reopened from the Windows menu.